Off-label use of agricultural chemicals

 - at intervals more frequent than the intervals for that use, as stated on the label

 - in a way that's contrary to any specific label statement (for example, 'DO NOT' statements on the product label)

-- if it's a restricted use chemical
+- if it is a 'restricted use' chemical

-- that's an unregistered chemical.
+- that is an unregistered chemical.

 If you wish to use a chemical off-label in any of these ways, you must get an off-label permit from the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 When you apply to the APVMA for a permit, you must include field and laboratory data that supports the use on efficacy, safety and trade grounds.

 In Victoria, an APVMA permit is not required when using ‘restricted use’ chemical products in low-risk circumstances.

 Low-risk off-label circumstances only apply when a registered agricultural chemical product is:

 - used at a lower application rate, lower concentration or lower frequency than the label for that use